diofant/diofant/docs/modules/vector/coordsys.rst

   >>> B = A.orient_new_axis('B', theta, A.k)

-This initialzes :math:`B` with the required orientation information with respect to :math:`A`.
+This initialzes `B` with the required orientation information with respect to `A`.

 ``CoordSysCartesian`` provides the following direct orientation methods in its API-